Saw Palmetto for Hair Loss

 most of which have to do with hormonal balancing.
 It has been stated that taking

-the herb can enhance breast size and may also be used to regulate periods,
+the herb can enhance breast size (in women) and may also be used to regulate periods,

 reduce cramps, and regulate hair growth.
 Saw Palmetto has also been associated